eucalyptus/euca-demo/installs/install-00-initialize/docs/install-08-configure-cloudberry.md

 ### Overview
 Some quick and dirty instructions to setup CloudBerry so that Eucalyptus regions are supported.
+These instructions assume the SSL reverse-proxy instrucitons were used to expose Eucalyptus via SSL on the standard port.

 The latest version of cloudBerry supports Walrus, so we only have to add new Walrus Accounts!